-"Course enrollment" occurs when a student receives an evaluative (A, B, C, D, F, P/CR, NP/NC) or nonevaluative (I, IP, RD, W, MW) symbol for a course.
+"Course enrollment" occurs when a student receives an evaluative (A, B, C, D, F, P/CR, NP/NC) or non-evaluative (I, IP, RD, W) symbol for a course.
+Non-evaluative grades of EW and MW are not counted as an enrollment for purposes of course repetition.
 Enrollments include any combination of withdrawals and repetition.

-A student may withdraw and receive a "W" symbol on his or her record for enrollment in the same course no more than three times.
+A student may withdraw and receive a "W" symbol on their record for enrollment in the same course no more than three times.

 "Course repetition" occurs when a student who has previously received an evaluative symbol in a particular course re-enrolls in that course and receives another evaluative symbol.
 MiraCosta College, in accordance with Title 5, allows repetition to occur only under the following circumstances.

 If a course is designated as repeatable in its catalog description, then it meets one of the following criteria:

 - It is a major preparation course for which a UC or CSU campus requires a specific unit amount.

 It is either an intercollegiate athletics course in which a student athlete is registered to participate in an organized competitive sport sponsored by the district or a physical conditioning course that supports it.